ugonnaagwu/practicechangeremote/Week 2/[ENG2.1]Clean Coding Guide.md

 - Properly modularize components/sections
 - Refactoring, versioning, and deprecation

 It's understandable with simple apps that say "Hello World!" that it's harder to visualize some parts of clean coding.
 In fact, it is more than just putting comments in your code.
 Clean coding is about **how you structure, write, and explain** your solution.
 If this sounds familiar, then keep up with the interview prep!
 A good analogy is think of creating an app or managing a codebase as a newspaper (even a website or e-newspaper).
 Overall, fundamentally every codebase has the same core with a separate flavour on top.
-Newspapers have large broad sections (i.e. top-level structures like Models-Views-Controllers), in each section they have articles dedicated to the respective topic (i.e. a front-end page like 'Home' would likely be found in the 'Views' folder), every article has to be gramatically correct (i.e. proper syntax), the subject needs to be clear and concise (i.e. readable), if things outside the normal topic scope are mentioned, they need to be explained for your readers (i.e. comprehensible), and any good journalist (or software engineer) needs to be able to properly cite their sources (i.e. calling a function with the correct parameters and values based on the signature).
+Newspapers have large broad sections (i.e. top-level structures like Models-Views-Controllers), in each section they have articles dedicated to the respective topic (i.e. a front-end page like 'Home' would likely be found in the 'Views' folder), every article has to be grammatically correct (i.e. proper syntax), the subject needs to be clear and concise (i.e. readable), if things outside the normal topic scope are mentioned, they need to be explained for your readers (i.e. comprehensible), and any good journalist (or software engineer) needs to be able to properly cite their sources (i.e. calling a function with the correct parameters and values based on the signature).

 ## Code Structure